-But what about in the meantime?
+That's fine for our final moments here on earth, but what about in the meantime?
 Jesus says he is leaving - what do the disciples do while he's gone?
-To answer that Jesus makes a third promise to his disciples and to us and that is the promise of power not only to sustain the believing community in the world, but to enable it to do even greater works than he did.
+To answer that concern Jesus makes a third promise to his disciples and to us and that is the promise of power not only to sustain the believing community in the world, but to enable it to do even greater works than he did.
 That's us.
 We're part of the believing community, the church.